 Joint Doctrine Note 1/12 (JDN 1/12) Strategic Communication: The Defence Contribution is a revision of JDN 1/11, published under the same name in March 2011.

-Designed to act as a starting point in Defence’s effort to better understand the purpose and value of strategic communication, JDN 1/11 was acknowledged to have articulated the challenge but, was considered to be equivolcal in what needed to be done about it; in particular Chapter 3 held back from suggestiong structures and processes that might be required to conduct effective strategic communication.
+Designed to act as a starting point in defence’s effort to better understand the purpose and value of strategic communication, JDN 1/11 was acknowledged to have articulated the challenge but, was considered to be equivocal in what needed to be done about it; in particular chapter 3 held back from suggesting structures and processes that might be required to conduct effective strategic communication.

 As with the previous publication, this JDN focuses on the MOD but recognises that strategic communication is a cross-government enterprise led, and directed, by the Cabinet and the National Security Council.